 - Enjoy with milk or another protein-rich alternative.
 Soy milk, kefir, greek yogurt, or skyr (it’s new! – Icelandic yogurt) make the cut.
 Almond milk doesn’t – only 1 gram of protein per cup.

 If you enjoy a good bowl of cereal, go for it!
 Follow these suggestions and choose one of the Sweet Spot Sixteen.
-If your favourite didn’t make the cut, maybe you can use week 2 (quality counts!) of Nutrition Month as an excuse for trying something new.
+If your favourite didn’t make the cut, maybe you can mix it with one of these or just go easy on the portions.

 As always, thanks for reading, and let me know what you think!